mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-types.md

 Referred to as Custom Families; are custom element types defined by a Revit user.
 These types are stored inside a Revit Family file

-{% include ltr/bubble_note.html note='Generally Types are predefined and built-in Revit types and Families are custom types that can be saved to family files and shared with others.' %}
+{% include ltr/bubble_note.html note='Generally Types are predefined built-in Revit types, and Families are custom types that can be saved to family files and shared with others.' %}

 ## Querying Types